 Who We Are

-The Women of Color Collective (WoCC) was created to provide a supportive space for women, gender non-conforming and non-binary students of color at the NYU School of Law.
-Through supportive networking, public education, and collective initiatives, WoCC seeks to advance the needs of these students and thereby enrich the educational and social experience at the law school.
+The Women of Color Collective (WoCC) was created to provide a supportive space that centers the experiences and perspectives of women, gender non-conforming and non-binary students of color at the NYU School of Law.
+Through supportive networking, public education, and collective initiatives, WoCC seeks to promote gender and racial equity and thereby enrich the educational and social experience at the law school.

 We believe that WoCC can serve as a critical resource to the law school community in the following ways: